enz0lee/template-firebase-cloud-functions/README.md

 - Promise best practices
 - Node.js compatibility
 - Firebase Functions best practices
+- Prettier integration (conflict prevention)

+### Prettier

+Prettier configuration includes:

+- Single quotes for strings
+- No semicolons
+- 2-space indentation
+- 80 character line width
+- Trailing commas for cleaner diffs
+- Automatic formatting on save (when configured in your editor)

 ## Development Workflow

 1. Write your functions in `src/index.ts` or create separate modules
+2. Use `npm run format` to format your code
-2. Use `npm run lint` to check code quality
+3. Use `npm run lint` to check code quality
-3. Use `npm run build:watch` during development for automatic compilation
+4. Use `npm run build:watch` during development for automatic compilation
-4. Test locally with `npm run serve`
+5. Test locally with `npm run serve`
-5. Deploy with `npm run deploy`
+6. Deploy with `npm run deploy`

 ## Adding New Functions